Pulling back information geometry: Experiments

-We start our experiments by comparing our proposed way of inducing geometry in latent spaces with the existing theory: pulling back the Euclidean metric using a stochastic Gaussian decoder (see Eq.~\ref{eq:vae_metric}).
+We start our experiments by comparing our proposed way of inducing geometry in latent spaces with the existing theory: pulling back the Euclidean metric using a stochastic Gaussian decoder (see \eqref{eq:vae_metric}).
 We also include in this comparison the effect of regularizing the uncertainty quantification in the learned geometries.
-In this regularization, we use transition networks \citep{detlefsen:2019:reliable} to ensure high uncertainty outside the support of the data (see supplements).
+In this regularization, we use transition networks \citep{detlefsen:2019:reliable} to ensure high uncertainty outside the support of the data (see Sec.~\ref{appendix:sec:UQ} in the supplementary material).

 In this experiment, we train four VAEs on a subset of the MNIST dataset composed of only the digits with label 1.
 Two of these VAEs implement a standard Gaussian decoder, and we induce a metric in the latent space by pulling the Euclidean metric back using the Jacobian of the decoder.
-In the other two, we consider the co-domain as a stochastic manifold and approximate the pullback of the Fisher-Rao metric by using the KL divergence locally.
-In these two sets, one of the decoder implements the uncertainty regularization described above.
+In the other two, we consider the output of the decoder as lying in a statistical manifold and approximate the pullback of the Fisher-Rao metric by using the KL divergence locally.
+In each of these two sets, one of the decoders implements the uncertainty regularization described above.

-Figure \ref{fig:gaussian_decoders_UQ} shows the latent spaces of these four decoders, illuminated by the volume measure.
-In each of this latent spaces, we analyze the geometry induced by the respective pullbacks by computing and plotting several geodesics.
+Fig.~\ref{fig:gaussian_decoders_UQ} shows the latent spaces of these four decoders, illuminated by the volume measure.
+In each of this latent spaces, we analyze the geometry induced by the respective pullbacks by computing and plotting several shortest paths.
 This figure illustrates two key findings: (1) Our approach is on par with the existing literature in learning geometric structure, which can be seen by comparing the first and third latent spaces (Euclidean vs. Fisher Rao, respectively), and (2) Performing uncertainty regularization plays an instrumental role on learning a sensible geometric structure, which can be seen when comparing the first and second latent spaces (both coming from the Euclidean pullback, with and without regularization respectively), and similarly for the third and fourth.